Paul Edwards (footballer, born 1980): Port Vale

 Rejecting a new deal at Oldham, Edwards signed with Port Vale in June 2007.
 After not making much of an impression at Vale Park he was placed on the transfer list.
-After hearing about this he gave an outburst in The Sentinel claiming he was the best player playing at Port Vale.
+After hearing about this, he gave an outburst in The Sentinel claiming he was the best player playing at Port Vale.
 Despite denying the remarks, he was booed onto the pitch the following game against AFC Bournemouth.
 Vale lost that game 3–1 but the game after that against Yeovil Town saw Edwards answer his critics as he scored in a 2–2 draw.

 During the build-up to the 2008–09, Edwards suffered an ankle injury in pre-season that threatened to cut short his Port Vale career.
-However, after overcoming this he soon found himself back on the bench after a run of superb performances in the reserves.
+However, after overcoming this, he soon returned to the bench after superb performances in the reserves.
 He came on during Vale's 2–1 home defeat to Notts County and was arguably the best player with his trickery and pace on the left of midfield.
-He found himself back in the first-team the following week and gave a man-of-the-match performance against Shrewsbury Town on 11 October 2008 at the New Meadow, which Vale won 2–1.
+He found himself back in the first team the following week and gave a man of the match performance against Shrewsbury Town on 11 October 2008 at the New Meadow, which Vale won 2–1.
 Following the conclusion of the season he was offered a new contract, but after the appointment of new manager Micky Adams the offer was withdrawn.

 Barrow

 It had been suggested that he would link up again with John Sheridan, his manager at Oldham, now at Chesterfield.
 But this came to nothing and after a brief trial with his former club Wrexham in late 2009, he signed for Barrow in March 2010, and ironically made his debut against Wrexham later in the month.
 Two months he lifted his first trophy with the club after a 2–1 win over Stevenage Borough in the FA Trophy final at Wembley Stadium.
 At the end of the season the club released left-back Gareth Jelleyman, with the intention that Edwards would fulfil this role the following season.
-However the club soon discovered that Edwards had also been offered a trial with Inverness Caledonian Thistle.
-Edwards failed to gain a contract in Scotland however, and returned to Barrow just after the start of the 2010–11 season.
+However, the club soon discovered that Edwards had also been offered a trial with Inverness Caledonian Thistle.
+Edwards failed to gain a contract in Scotland however and returned to Barrow just after the start of the 2010–11 season.
 In May 2011 he was offered a new contract by Barrow, having made a 43-game haul in the 2010–11 campaign.